 The only way competition can be effective is if the buyers are effectively informed about their choices before making a decision.
 To this end, each RSF should maintain a data base, accessible to its members, listing its experience with each local doctor and hospital, including costs and patient evaluations.
 Though patients may not be the best judges of doctor competence, such lists will provide a useful complement to government published lists of hospital process and outcome statistics.
 In addition, they will provide the incentive for doctors to keep prices down and patient satisfaction up.

-As in any human endeavor, RSFs may be afflicted by incompetence and fraud, so government regulation is a necessity.
+As in any human endeavor, RSFs may be affected by incompetence and fraud, so government regulation is a necessity.
 Government sets minimum levels of solvency and good management.
 It sets actuarial and risk standards.
 Since medical records must be confidential, RSF members can't be allowed to review the books and records.
 Therefore strict audit and bonding requirements must be established for all RSFs.

 1. High Quality Care